Folding boxes

 Even after purchase, folding boxes often remain in use at home, thereby strengthening the relationship between the brand and the consumer.
 Sustainability also plays a role here: cardboard, as a material made from renewable raw materials with good recycling properties, is considered environmentally friendly by consumers of all ages.

-INFO: Folding lid boxes are a popular type of folding box.
+Info: Folding lid boxes are a popular type of folding box.
 The lid folds up, making them ideal for packaging gifts or marketing materials, and they can be designed with an attractive look both inside and out.

 One box – many possibilities